-Based on recent discussions with the U.S. Department of Health and Human Services/Biomedical Advanced Research and Development Authority, the Company announced in May 2009 that it was preparing a portion of its inventory of finished peramivir for addition to the U.S. Centers for Disease Control and Prevention Strategic National Stockpile.
+Based on discussions with the U.S. Department of Health and Human Services/Biomedical Advanced Research and Development Authority, the Company announced in May 2009 that it was preparing a portion of its inventory of finished peramivir for addition to the U.S. Centers for Disease Control and Prevention Strategic National Stockpile.
 This inventory is sufficient for the treatment of approximately one thousand patients and will be delivered in the event that the government so instructs.
-Intravenous (i.v.) peramivir is currently undergoing a pre-emergency use authorization ("EUA") review.
+The pre-emergency use authorization ("EUA") review of i.v. peramivir announced in May 2009 has continued to progress.
 Government agencies are considering the future option of providing peramivir through an EUA in the event of a severe influenza outbreak with significant hospitalizations.

 The Company is advancing the clinical development of i.v. peramivir under the terms of the original \$102.6 million, four-year contract from HHS.
 The Company continues its dialogue with HHS regarding additional funding beyond the \$102.6 million for peramivir development through U.S. licensure.
+The Company has determined that there is an excess of approximately \$5.0 million dollars of peramivir active pharmaceutical ingredient ("API") beyond that necessary to support U.S. regulatory approval.
+As permitted under the contract, the Company has purchased the excess API from HHS.
+HHS has indicated that it is in the process of reviewing the purchase in light of the clinical development plan to complete U.S registration.